MDLC01/brainzen/README.md

 ## Specification

 Brainzen does not have an official specification yet.
 You can consider the compiler as the definition of the language (bugs aside).
+However, the language is currently under heavy development, so everything is bound to change at any time (including syntax and major features).

 ## Features